 St Catherine's Monastery in the Sinai desert (Mohammed Moussa)

 The monastery is one of the oldest Christian monasteries in the world, and is still maintained today by a community of Greek Orthodox monks.
-It houses an incomparable collection of 6th century mosaics, early icons and Chritian art, and the second largest library of early Biblical manuscripts in the world.
+It houses an incomparable collection of 6th century mosaics, early icons and Christian art, and the second largest library of early Biblical manuscripts in the world.

 Twenty miles / 33 km to the south, the nearby Oasis of Feiran - the largest fertile patch of land in the Sinai peninsula - is believed by some to be the site of the Battle of Rephidim.
 This battle was fought between the Israelites and the Amalekites just before God gave the Ten Commandments to Moses in c.1446BC (see Exodus 17:8-14).
 In the mountains surrounding this area are numerous scattered remains of hermit cells, chapels and monasteries built by early Christian monks who believed this to be the site of the Biblical oasis of Elim (see Exodus 15:27).
 Indeed, by the Middle Ages, Feiran had become a bustling cathedral city, and the ruins of the cathedral have recently been excavated.